Pompa Brothers

 MAX Kleen Self Cleaning Screens

 Located in Saratoga Springs, just minutes from the Saratoga Horse Racing Track, Pompa Brothers is an important producer of the fine, specialty crushed stone used for the track and for horse stables in the surrounding area.
-Laroche produces this stone, as well as other stone and sand products, with a circuit of 2 stationary screening plants and 2 crushing cones.
-It was at the primary screening and crushing station that Laroche was dealing with some vexing problems.
+LaRoche produces this stone, as well as other stone and sand products, with a circuit of 2 stationary screening plants and 2 crushing cones.
+It was at the primary screening and crushing station that LaRoche was dealing with some vexing problems.
 Overall through-put was being reduced by near size material pegging of the 7’X20’ top screening deck’s woven wire panels, slowing down the entire operation.
 The pegging problem slowed down through-put in two significant ways: 1.)
 By the progressive loss of screen open area throughout the production day, and 2.)
-By requiring an early shut-down of the screening machine each day so that an operator could climb onto the screen deck to clean it off.
-Laroche knew there must be a better way and he was right!
+By requiring an early shut-down of the screening machine each day so that the screen deck could be cleaned it off.
+LaRoche knew there must be a better way and he was right!

 An additional unexpected benefit to using MAX Kleen screens was the improvement in material cleanliness.
 MAX Kleen’s ultra efficient, fast material stratification produced a clean finished pile the first time through (which hadn’t previously been possible) and sent oversize material to the crusher without small fines contamination.
 The resultant savings in operating costs and the reduction of wear and tear on the crusher are significant.
 After the initial test run, swapping out the remaining woven wire panels on the top screen deck with MAX Kleens was an easy choice!